-For pollock in southeast Alaska (East Yakutat and Southeastern areas), the ABC recommendations for 2012 and 2013, presented in Appendix A, are 10,774 t and the OFL recommendation for 2012 and 2013 is 14,366 t.
-These recommendations are based on the estimated biomass in the southeast Alaska from the 2011 NMFS bottom trawl survey.
+For pollock in southeast Alaska (East Yakutat and Southeastern areas), the ABC recommendations for 2013 and 2014, presented in Appendix A, are 10,774 t and the OFL recommendation for 2013 and 2014 is 14,366 t.
+These recommendations are based on the estimated biomass in the southeast Alaska from the 2011 NMFS bottom trawl survey and are unchanged from last year.